johnyorke/JYGraphView/README.md

 # Possible use case

-1. Use the M7 chip on the iPhone 5s to show step counter data for the last 7/10/30 days
+1. Use the motion chip on the iPhone to show step counter data for the last 7/10/30 days
 2. Link it to your app sales and show the trend for the last 30 days/12 months
 3. Use it in your weather app to show predicted temperature for the next 24 hours/7 days
-4. Twitter app could show the number of followers you've gained/lost over last 90 days
-5. Plot open issues/resolved per day in your project planning application

 # Known issues

-1. Currently no checks to see if the data coming through is a number
-2. There is a small amount of empty space over to the right of the graph
+1. No tests.
+I know.
+I'm a bad programmer.

 # Thanks

 First of all I would be thrilled if someone used this in their project and let me know about it.
-Secondly, I would be equally thrilled if someone gets in touch with ways in which to improve JYGraphViewController.
+Secondly, I would be equally thrilled if someone gets in touch with ways in which to improve JYGraphView.

 You can email me ([hello@johnyorke.me](mailto:hello@johnyorke.me)) or get in touch on Twitter [@johnyorke](http://www.twitter.com/johnyorke)